 Flasher and Spoon Setup

-If you don’t have downriggers but want to troll, using a setup with a diver can help get you down deeper than a sinker.
+If you don’t have downriggers but want to troll, using a setup with a deep six diver can help get you down deeper than a sinker.
 The best divers have a release mechanism built into the design that trips them out of dive mode when the fish hits.
 This is still a pretty clunky setup.
 However, we have had some really great days fishing with divers!
 I run two feet of 40 pound line between the diver and flasher, and 24″ to 36″ leader to my lure.
 A smaller 8″ flasher will provide action to your lure, and yet not thrash around enough to prematurely trip your diver.
 Just as with the standard setups listed above, you can replace the flasher with a metal 8″ Salmon Dodger.

 Cut Plug Herring Setup